algorithm-helper/algorithm-helper/content/categories/data-structures/trees/heap.md

 // Now we have satisfied the max heap property, so we have a binary max heap.
 ```

-Since max is simply returning the element at array index 1, it is done in `O(1)` time.
+Since max is simply returning the element at array index 1, it is done in $O(1)$ time.
 For the
-operations `insert` and `extractMax`, intuitively because we have to swap at most `H` amount of
+operations `insert` and `extractMax`, intuitively because we have to swap at most $H$ amount of
-times, where `H` is the height of tree structure, and the tree is completely balanced, its time
+times, where $H$ is the height of tree structure, and the tree is completely balanced, its time
-complexity is `O(lgN)`.
+complexity is $O(logN)$.

 ### Binary Min Heap